Year-End Tax Planning Strategies for Independent Contractors

 - Staying on top of tax payments as an independent contractor is an important part of business management.

-- Look at deductions you may be eligible for and make sure you have records and receipts to support deductions you plan to take.
+- Look at deductions you may be eligible for and make sure you have records and receipts to support the deductions you plan to take.

 As the year draws to a close, it’s common to take some time to look back on the performance of your business.
 Reviewing your back office—records, taxes, expense tracking, billing, etc.—is another helpful practice to prepare for the new year.
 Organizing paperwork and making sure records are accessible will help ease the burden of searching for documentation and wondering what you did and didn’t do throughout the year when it comes time for those final tax payments.